FAQ about Managed Service for MySQL®

 How do I transfer data to a cluster?

-Follow the steps described in Migrating data from a third-party MySQL® cluster.
+Follow the steps described in this tutorial.

 How do I move a cluster to a different folder or cloud?